 Naturally, I put every dime into an investment account via the Vanguard Total Stock Market Index.
 At this point in time, that original $38,400 is now worth about $80,600.
 It’ll be worth over $500,000 by the time I hand it to my kids when I die.

 Oh, wait.
-I was stupid.
-And that never happened.
+That never happened.

 Every single dollar, quarter, nickle, and dime was spent on stuff.
 I spent it on late night runs to taco bell (cheesy gordito crunch for the win!).
 It was spent on poker nights (that I usually lost).
 I spent it on gas for my car, going to the movies, buying video games, and my friends.